The Man from Planet X

 The Man from Planet X is a 1951 independently made American black-and-white science fiction horror film, produced by Jack Pollexfen and Aubrey Wisberg, directed by Edgar G. Ulmer, that stars Robert Clarke, Margaret Field, and William Schallert.
 The film was distributed by United Artists.

-A scientist is monitoring a mysterious "Planet X" that has entered the Solar System and is now near Earth.
-A spaceship from the planet lands, and a space-suited humanoid emerges who speaks in musical tones.
-The alien makes contact with a small pocket of humanity in an isolated, fog-shrouded Scottish moor.
-Meanwhile, the scientist only wants to exploit the spaceman's specialized knowledge for his own selfish ends.
+The story concerns a humanoid who lands on Earth in a spaceship from a mysterious planet and makes contact with a small group of humans on an isolated, fog-shrouded Scottish moor.